vmyroslav/sqs-go/README.md

 # SQS Consumer Library for Go

-A type-safe Go library for consuming messages from **AWS SQS** with support for custom message adapters, middleware chains, and configurable worker pools.
+A type-safe Go library for consuming messages from **AWS SQS** with support for custom message adapters, middleware chains, configurable worker pools, and OpenTelemetry observability.

 ## Features